rotemvazana/rotemvazana.github.io/README.md

-# WELCOME TO MY GITHUB WEB
+# WELCOME TO MY GITHUB PAGE

 ## About Me
 Hi there, I'm Rotem!

-I'm a M.Sc. student at the weizmann institude in the ExCLS track.
+I'm an M.Sc. student at the Weizmann Institude in the ExCLS track.
 I'm currently rotating at [Prof. Tamar Geiger lab](https://www.weizmann.ac.il/mcb/TGeiger/home).
-I LOVE science, and very intrested in clinical cancer research!
+I LOVE science, and particularly interested in clinical cancer research!

+---

 ## Education
 **B.Sc. in biology, Tel Aviv University**

-I did my degree during high school through the Odyssey program at TAU.
+I began my degree during high school through the Odyssey program at TAU.
 As part of this program, I also studied first-year chemistry courses.

+---

 ## Research Experience
 * I conducted a lab project in [Prof. Dudu Burstein's lab](https://burstein-lab.github.io/), The Shmunis School of Biomedicine and Cancer Research, Faculty of Life Sciences, TAU.
 * I conducted an expanded lab project in [Prof. Yoni Haitin's lab](https://www.haitinlab.sites.tau.ac.il/), Department of Physiology and Pharmacology, Faculty of Medicine, TAU.

+---

 ## Hobbies
-When I'm not studing, I enjoy traveling🍁, going out with friends🍻, drawing🎨, and watching Netflix📺.
+When I'm not studying, I enjoy traveling🍁, going out with friends🍻, drawing🎨, and watching Netflix📺.
 I also recently started learning Spanish, which has been a really fun new hobby for me!

+---

 ### Contact
 Feel free to reach out:

 ✉️**Email:** rotem.vazana@weizmann.ac.il

+---

 ![Cancer research image](cancer-research-img.jpg)